martinseeger2002/BellscoinArcade/README.md

 ### templates

-The `templates` folder contains non-doginal HTML files and JavaScript code for Dogecoin Arcade.
+The `templates` folder contains non-doginal HTML files and JavaScript code for Bellscoin Arcade.

 ---